IB Diploma Programme (Grades 11-12)

 Philosophy

 Language is essential to learning, as it is the medium of inquiry and communication, as well as the means by which students can experience a variety of perspectives on the world.
-Therefore, throughout ISB’s curricular program we foster the development of literacy in the language of instruction, world (acquired) languages, and the mother tongue.
+Throughout ISB’s curricular program we foster the development of literacy in the language of instruction, world (acquired) languages, and the mother tongue.
 At ISB and in the Beaverton School District, all teachers are teachers of language, with a responsibility to include literacy as an important component of their course of study.

 Our school's mission includes facilitating student learning through an international lens as we strive for intellectual rigor and intercultural respect.
 Therefore, we strive to create a learning environment that demonstrates respect for the cultural, ethnic, and linguistic diversity of our students while preparing students for success in their future academic and career development.
 To this end, our school and faculty: